Welcome to Deployment Automation version 6.2.2 See the What's New tab for a list of new features in the latest release.

 Internal workflow sessions are automatically terminated when a process finishes.

 - Other Enhancements

-For details on the new features and installation and configuration, see the Deployment Automation User's Guide or User's Help on Documentation Center.
+For details about new features, installation, and configuration see the Deployment Automation User's Guide or User's Help on Documentation Center.

-Visit the Knowledge Base to see the defects fixed in this release.
+See the Knowledge Base for a list of defects fixed in this release.

-Before upgrading the server, you should back up your current server as follows:
+Before upgrading the server, you should back up your current server:

 - Stop Common Tomcat.

 - Run the following backups in any order.

 - These backups should be done in a single session while Common Tomcat is stopped so that the data stays in sync.